SaskiaVdZ/SaskiaVdZ/README.md

 💛 I love to build and create in general but I especially love to create meaning and value.

-🌱 I'm currently learning more React at Udemy, studying Flutter at The App brewery and looking forward to dive into Data Visualisation D3.js at the New York University shortly.
+🌱 Currently learning more React at Udemy, studying Flutter at The App brewery and looking forward to dive into Data Visualisation D3.js at the New York University shortly.

-•  I am an experienced design professional with more than 20 years of teaching and mentoring experience with a degree in both fine art and spatial design.
+•  An experienced design professional with more than 20 years of teaching and mentoring experience with a degree in both fine art and spatial design.

-•  I consider myself a life-long learner, always hungry to study and learn more.
+•  A life-long learner, always hungry to study and learn more.

-•  I'm a creative problem solver and I like to make things understandable by turning complex stuff into mini bite-size bits and steps.
+•  A creative problem solver and I like to make things understandable by turning complex stuff into mini bite-size bits and steps.

-•  I'm dedicated, structured, analytical, curious and not afraid to ask questions and I can't leave things alone until they are solved:/
+•  Dedicated, structured, analytical, curious, not afraid to ask questions and I can't leave things alone until they are solved:/

 🌲  I live in a small place called Sångshyttan, in Bergslagen, right in between Stockholm and Oslo.
 I moved from Amsterdam to Sweden approximately 20 years ago.
 In my spare time I like to read, write, draw, do yoga and walk with my dog.
 <pre>